Telluric iron

 Telluric iron, also called native iron, is iron that originated on Earth, and is found in a metallic form rather than as an ore.
 Telluric iron is extremely rare, with only one known major deposit in the world, located in Greenland.

 Introduction

 With the exception of its molten core, nearly all elemental iron on Earth is found as iron ores.
 All metallic iron was thought to have been transformed into iron oxides during the Great Oxidation Event, beginning roughly 2 billion years ago, among other theories.
 Until the late 1800s, iron as a native metal was only a matter of speculation, outside of isolated Greenland.
-The only known, terrestrial iron in metallic form were found as meteorites, which were deposited onto the Earth from outer space.
+The only known, terrestrial iron in metallic form was found as meteorites, which were deposited onto the Earth from outer space.